The southernmost part of Eurasia. Mainland Eurasia brief description for children

 (Visited 227 times, 1 visits today)

-The size of the territory and geographical position
+Size of territory and geographical location

 This is the largest continent on Earth.
 She is almost 7 times more australia, 2 times - Africa and more than Antarctica, North and South America combined.
 Eurasia is 1/3 of the planet's land area - about 53.4 million km2.

-The outline of the coast of Eurasia
+Outline of the coast of Eurasia

-The composition of the territory of Eurasia
+Composition of the territory of Eurasia

 Regions of Europe and Asia